C-Pro/pprofex/README.md

 # Go profiling example

-*Sample code I use for Go performance profiling talk.*
+*Sample code I use for Go performance profiling talk.
+Code is unoptimized on purpose.*

 Here we have a sample go application that creates a "blockchain" in memory, by generating random blocks and hashing their data together with previous block's hash.
 The domain of the application is not important, what is important is that it involves a lot of allocations and computations that we can inspect using go `pprof` tool.